 The sheep want to eat grass, legumes and forbs so that’s what we let them do!
-The Katahdin breed was chosen because they are adaptable to cold and heat, resistant to many of the problems that other breeds face, are an excellent meat breed, lamb easily and are good mothers and do not have to be sheared because they are a shedding hair breed.
+The Katahdin breed was chosen because they are adaptable to cold and heat, resistant to many of the problems that other breeds face, are an excellent meat breed, lamb easily and are good mothers.
+They do not have to be sheared because they are a shedding hair breed.
 They are entirely out on pasture and the lambs for harvest receive a small ration of feed that is free of antibiotics, steroids and hormones.
 This ration is really more for behavioural reasons, they love the girl with the feed bucket!

 The very first time we took our birds to be processed it was an open book.
 We began the harvest of our 75 birds at 4 am.
 We left the farm at 5:55, anxious that we would not be on time…and we were late by about 10 minutes.
 Agreeable people still greeted us once we arrived in Lancaster.
 The transfer of our birds-by us-into Marksbury crates was a learning experience; we have since invested in real chicken transportation crates which makes the harvesting task much easier on everyone.
 So ultimately, humane for the long haul is the concern.
 What we do is not easy, I keep reminding myself it is not for money but rather to raise real food they nature intended; and to control every aspect of the journey.
 From birth to life to death.

-We have about 75 laying hens that include barred Plymouth Rock,Wyandotte,Leghorn, Maran, Brahma, Rhode Island Red, Australorp and Araucana.
+We have about 100 laying hens that include barred Plymouth Rock,Brown and white Leghorn, Red Comet, Araucana and Black Star.
 We let the chickens run free, and trust me chickens like to run free and carry on in all sorts of manner!
-They love chasing mayflies, eating grass and snagging an earth worm when we first turn the garden in the spring; their eggs are superior because of it.
+They love chasing mayflies, eating grass and snagging an earthworm when we first turn the garden in the spring; their eggs are superior because of it.
 They roam freely about; at dusk they roost in the barn and we are home to shut the door!
 Our Great Pyrenees and Maremma are excellent (mostly) protection for our birds.
 Our friends and family lament that we do not go anywhere in the summer because we have to “close the chickens up” after 9 pm.
 In the winter closing time is around 6 so invite us for dinner then, please.
 We supplement their foraged diet with a layer ration free of antibiotics.
 We sell our eggs direct to the consumer through the Community Supported Agriculture model.